-From its sunny beaches and envy-worthy seafood to its famous cities like Lisbon and Porto, Portugal sees millions of travelers every year.
+From its sunny beaches and enviable seafood to its famous cities, such as Lisbon and Porto, Portugal attracts millions of travelers every year.

-If you’re one of the lucky ones planning a trip to Portugal, it can be confusing to understand which travel requirements apply to you, which don’t, and how to make sure you’re authorized and ready for travel.
+If you’re one of the lucky people who get to plan a trip to Portugal, it can be confusing to understand which travel requirements apply to you, which don’t, and how to make sure you’re authorized and ready for travel.
 We’re here to help.

 In this article, we will walk you through everything you need to know about ETIAS and how it applies to your upcoming trip to Lisbon, Faro, or wherever your Portuguese adventure takes you!